rtjk/hci4ai-project/README.md

 A conversational agent to help medical students recognize pneumonia in X-Ray scans.

 ## About
-This is the code and data associated with the project for the course on **Human Computer Interaction for Artificial Intelligence** (HCI4AI) AY 2022/2023 at Polytechnic University of Milan (Politecnico di Milano).
+This is the code and data associated with the project for the course on **Human Computer Interaction for Artificial Intelligence** (HCI4AI) AY 2022/2023 at [Polimi](https://www.polimi.it/).

 ![screenshot](https://github.com/rtjk/hci4ai-project/blob/main/data/screenshot.jpg?raw=true)